-L68-69 – why do we need to know this information?
+Comment #5: L68-69 – why do we need to know this information?
 So far, the whole intro is about Sockeye.

-Author response: We have removed this information and ancillary information on Atlantic Salmon for clarity, given the focus on Sockeye Salmon smolts.
+Author response #5: We have removed ancillary information on Atlantic Salmon for clarity, given the focus on Sockeye Salmon smolts.
+We have also removed information on predator-swamping here.

-L70 – I appreciate your use of First Nations language as place name (well done!).
+Comment #6: L70 – I appreciate your use of First Nations language as place name (well done!).
 Whose territory and language?